Cyber-Dust/bcrypt/README.md

-# TITLE: SOLIDITY
+# TITLE: Ethereum Blockchain
 ## Author: Dasean Volk
 ## Fall 2021

+2 languages on the Ethereum Blockchain

 Vyper
 Vyper is a contract-oriented, pythonic programming language that targets the Ethereum Virtual Machine (EVM).

+Solidity

-be sure to write about bcrypt
+NOTE: be sure to write about bcrypt